bergesinstitute/graf-method/book-4-unit-6.md

 *The window was open.* (Adjetivo)

-En español, cuando usamos un participio como adjetivo debemos, como siempre, ajustarlo en número y género:
+En español, cuando usamos un participio como adjetivo debemos, como siempre, ajustarlo en número y género.
+In Spanish, when we use a participle as an adjective we must, as always, adjust it in number and gender.

 *Yo he roto la ventana.* (Participio)